emanuelelaface/USBtoC64/README.md

 The initial variable values are the timing for a PAL C64 and are obtained empirically.
 The NTSC version of the timings are calculated scaling for the ratio of the frequencies NTSC/PAL.
 It is possible that another C64 may use slightly different timing, though it should be quite stable since Commodore sold the same mouse to everyone.
 When I will have one NTSC Commodore, I will test it and adjust the timings if needed.

-On AMIGA the mouse is encoded in the quadrature signal using two trains of pulses with 90 degrees of shift in order to identify the steps and the directions of the motion.
+On AMIGA and ATARI the mouse is encoded in the quadrature signal using two trains of pulses with 90 degrees of shift in order to identify the steps and the directions of the motion.

 There is an additional switch to make the board work in mouse mode or joystick mode.
 In mouse mode, any connected device will use the analog mouse, so a program like GEOS can be controlled with a USB mouse or a gamepad.
 In joystick mode, the board uses the joystick pins for any kind of device.
 This means that some games, like graphic adventure games (e.g., Maniac Mansion), can be played with a mouse even if they were originally designed for a game controller.